marutilai/Katalyst/README.md

 - Automatic project state persistence: Katalyst saves your project state (such as chat history) to `.katalyst_state.json` in your project directory after every command.
 This happens in the background—no user action required.
 When you return to your project, your session context is automatically restored.

+## Testing

+Katalyst includes both unit and functional tests.
+For detailed information about running tests, writing new tests, and test coverage, see [TESTS.md](TESTS.md).

 ## Running Tests & Checking Coverage

 To run all tests: